YoannAnselmetti/DeCoSTAR_pipeline/README.md

 # INPUT
 The pipeline required 6 input:
-* A pecies tree file in newick format
+* A species tree file in newick format
 * A tab-separated file composed of 2 columns (chromosome file):
 	1. Species name
 	2. Expected chromosome number
-* A gene trees file in newick or NHX format || A gene families tab-separated file composed of 2 columns (required to use step 2 - script in progress):
+* A gene trees file in newick or NHX format OR a gene families tab-separated file composed of 2 columns (required to use step 2 - script in progress):
 	1. Gene family ID
 	2. Gene ID
 * GFF files containing exons positions on reference genome assembly of all species present in species tree (see [GFF file format](https://www.ensembl.org/info/website/upload/gff.html))
 => Column 9 ('attribute' in GFF file format) corresponds to gene ID (must match with gene ID present in gene trees/families)
-* The eference genome assemblies of extant species in FASTA file format (name file format: $(species_name)\.\*)
+* The reference genome assemblies of extant species in FASTA file format (name file format: $(species_name)\.\*)
 * If scaffolding data are available (used in step 3: optional), user has to provide directory with SRA architecture, ex:
 ```
 FASTQ/RAW/Anopheles_albimanus/